ddd-workshops/medical-centre-ui/.github/copilot-instructions.md

 Use tailwind.css to provide very nice styling.
 Make the website look really nice and calm.
 Use green colors mainly.

-If icons are needed, use `lucide-react`, it's already there.lucide-react
+If icons are needed, use `lucide-react`, it's already there.

+Use existing typography, when possible: `./src/components/Typography`.
+If an important element of typography is missing, suggest adding it!

+Remember that there's no `<Text>` component.
+Use `<Paragraph>` instead.

 ## storybook